Npark123/asphlat-art-project/README.md

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

-  Somethng I would want to do differently next time wa try to implemnt a if statement or while loop into the code next time.
+  Something I would want to do differently next time was try to implement a if statement or while loop into the code next time.